strimzi/proposals/052-cruise-control-api-users.md

 * `heathcheck` - Used by Strimzi for checking the readiness of the Cruise Control application.

 Access to these API users is limited to Strimzi.
-So when HTTP basic authentication is enabled for Cruise Control, no one can access the Cruise Control API other than Strimzi.
+Since HTTP basic authentication is enabled for Cruise Control by default, no one can access the Cruise Control API other than Strimzi unless HTTP basic authentication is explicitly disabled.

 ### How API user management is handled elsewhere

 Cruise Control is not the only Kafka component which has API users.
-Although this proposal is stictly about Cruise Control API users, for consistency across the code base, we also considered the following components when designing our solution:
+Although this proposal is strictly about Cruise Control API users, for consistency across the code base, we also considered the following components when designing our solution:

 * Kafka users
 * KafkaConnect users